Estimated reading time: 6 minutes

 Stairlifts are very technical pieces of machinery and should only be installed by a recognised company and a qualified and experienced stairlift engineer.
 We have seen stairlifts installed by non-qualified persons that are dangerous and compromise your safety and the safety of other people in your home.
 Always make sure that you buy a stair lift from a reputable company that has qualified installers

 Sometimes it is true in life that you get what you pay for and the cheapest price may not necessarily be the best overall value for money.
 When comparing prices always make sure that you receive a written quotation that details the stairlift you’ve chosen, the installation, warranty period, what that warranty includes and the exact price you will pay, to ensure that you can compare on a like-for-like basis.

 Remember a price includes the product but more importantly THE SERVICE!
 Make sure you know what aftercare the company will provide if you should ever have a problem with your stairlift and how local the engineer is to you.
 Do they offer an out of hours service if your lift happens to break down?

 We sometimes come across stairlifts that have been installed but aren’t appropriate for a customer’s specific needs.
-Always make sure that the stairlift company comes to visit your house, measures your stairs and measures you sitting in a chair to check whether a stairlift will fit you and your staircase.
-A reputable stair lift company should also ask you questions about your mobility and how it could change in the future to make sure your needs will be fully met.
+Always make sure that the stairlift company comes to visit your house, measures your stairs and measures you sitting in a chair to check whether a stairlift will fit your staircase.
+A reputable stair lift company should also ask you questions about your mobility and how it could change over the next 5 years to make sure your needs will be fully met.
 If possible, try a stairlift in a showroom near you to make sure that it will meet your expectations.
-Our showroom is open Monday to Friday between 8:30am and 5:00pm.
+Our showrooms are open Monday to Friday between 8:30am and 5:00pm.
 We have 7 lifts for you to try and our friendly staff are trained to explain all of the lifts’ features.
-For details of one of our showrooms near you call 08000 19 22 10.
+For details of one of our showrooms near you call 08000 19 22 10